tensorpack/tensorpack/examples/GAN/README.md

 + BEGAN ([BEGAN: Boundary Equilibrium Generative Adversarial Networks](https://arxiv.org/abs/1703.10717))

 Please see the __docstring__ in each script for detailed usage and pretrained models.
+MultiGPU training is supported.

 ## DCGAN.py